How to Prevent a Vitamin D Deficiency

 You Don’t Need the Government’s Permission to Increase Your Vitamin D

-When you look at the increasing incidence of heart disease, diabetes, cancer, et cetera, it becomes obvious that most government agencies and health organizations are far too slow in changing or modifying their recommendations.
+When you look at the increasing incidence of heart disease, diabetes, cancer, etc., it becomes obvious that most government agencies and health organizations are far too slow in changing or modifying their recommendations.
 I think much of the problem stems from bureaucracy and, oftentimes, politics.